streamr-dev/network/packages/client/README.md

 ### Encryption keys

 Messages published to a non-public stream are always encrypted.
-The publishing client creates the encryption keys and delivers the keys to the subscribers automatically.
-In typical use cases, there is no need to manage encryption keys manually.
+The publishing client creates the encryption keys and delivers them to the subscribers automatically.
+In most use cases, there is no need to manage encryption keys manually.

 #### Typical use cases

-A new encryption key is generated when a client is started.
-The key doesn't change during the lifetime of the client unless you explicitly update it.
+A new encryption key is generated when publishing activity to a stream starts.
+The keys don't change during the lifetime of a client unless explicitly updated.

-At any given time a subscriber can request a key from the publisher.
+At any given time a subscriber can request a key from a publisher.
 When the publisher receives a request, it checks whether the subscriber has valid `StreamPermission.SUBSCRIBE` permission to the stream.
-If the permission exists, the client sends the encryption key to the subscriber.
-The subscriber can then use the key to decrypt any message which is encrypted with that key.
+If a valid permission exists, the client sends the encryption key to the subscriber.
+The subscriber can then use the key to decrypt messages which are encrypted with that key.

 Typically subscribers query the current encryption key.
-But if they need to access historical data (which is maybe encrypted with a previous encryption key), they may query some previous encryption key.
-A publisher client stores all previous encryption keys in a local database, and therefore it can respond to those queries automatically (if the client is online when the query happens).
+But if they need to access to historical data, they may query previous encryption keys.
+A publisher client keeps track of all previous encryption keys in a local database, so it can respond to historical encryption key queries automatically.
+Therefore the publisher needs to stay online if historical decryption of its data is something that should be supported.

 #### Manual key update

 You can manually update the encryption key by calling `client.updateEncryptionKey(...)`.
-That triggers the creation of a new encryption key, and the client starts to use that to encrypt the messages from this moment onwards.
+This triggers the creation of a new encryption key, after which the client starts to use that to encrypt published messages.

-In practice, the update is needed if:
+In practice, an update is needed if:

 - You want to prevent new subscribers from reading historical messages.
 When you update the key, the new subscribers get the new key.
 But as the historical data is encrypted with some previous key, those messages aren't decryptable by the new subscribers.
 - You want to prevent expired subscribers from reading new messages.
 When you update the key, but you don't distribute the new key to the expired subscribers, they aren't able to decrypt new messages.